April 5, 2011

 The term “innovation community” in this sense was coined by a Baltimore attorney, and expanded on by co-founder of Startup City, Mike Subelsky.
 “I’ve been searching for a term that to describe all the cool things happening in Baltimore and like cities: something to serve as a shorthand for the energy fueling our projects and the network of smart people making new contributions to city politics, society, culture, business, and technology.”

-Startup City was conceived as Subelsky, a programmer and co-founder of Other Inbox (featured here in Tech Cocktail in February 2009), who envisioned a higher level of technology entrepreneurship in the city.
+Startup City was conceived as Subelsky, a programmer and co-founder of Other Inbox, who envisioned a higher level of technology entrepreneurship in the city.
 A little over a year ago, he crafted this Google document, which is an eloquent description of the city’s strengths, summary of the problem with proposed solution, and very clear in the pronouncement that the intention is not to recreate Silicon Valley.

 The document circulated around town and found its way to Monica Beeman in the summer of 2010.